SPHERE-PPL/forecasting-contest-template/README.md

 ## Introduction
 This is for setting the scene and providing details relating to the Annual Meeting and the drivers behind the competition.

+## Forecasting Outputs
+Need to outline the specific ask of the competition and what it means for the policies/community etc.

 ## Joining the Competition & Getting Started
 Here we will need details of how to fork the repo / download the data and then a brief intro to the .qmd reporting.